Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Introduction

-We use the public database of EEG signals from ADHD children mentioned above to achieve these objectives.
-We compare four preprocessing pipelines with different data cleaning techniques and we segment the EEG records to identify the most discriminating parts.
-Classifications are made using single channels, pairs, and trios.
+Following preprocessing, we investigate whether specific segments of EEG recordings provide more distinguishing features between ADHD and TD children.
+By segmenting the data, we aim to identify critical time windows that could improve classification performance, demonstrating that effective preprocessing and time-based analysis are key to more reliable ADHD diagnosis.
+The question guiding this aim is: \begin{itemize} \item Could segmenting the recording help identify important moments or patterns that improve classification? \end{itemize} Finally, as we have worked with explainable models, we identify the most relevant features and channels for classification, aiming to provide a transparent and interpretable model for clinicians.

-This study achieves surprising results: using data from one sensor and one fifth of the EEG recording, we achieve 80.13\% accuracy with a simple XGBoost model (depth 2).
-Using two sensors, we reach 86.10\% accuracy with the same model.
-We also provide a table of the most relevant features for classification.
+We use a public database of EEG signals from children with ADHD to achieve our objectives.
+We compare three preprocessing pipelines with different data cleaning techniques and segment the EEG records to identify the most discriminative parts.
+Due to the exponential increase in the number of $k$-element combinations of 19 channels, without repetition, which is given by $C_{19,k} = \frac{19!}{k!(19-k)!}$, we limit our selection to k = 1, 2, and 3 channels.
+Regarding the time required for training the models, when training all model combinations for the 3-channel sets, the process took approximately 5 days.
+Therefore, increasing the number of channels by just one would result in an estimated training time of around 20 days.

-We achieve significant classification results with minimal data, demonstrating that preprocessing is essential for reliable outcomes.
-Reducing the number of sensors decreases training matrix size and model complexity, making experiments more user-friendly.
-Additionally, our preprocessing pipeline can unify EEG preprocessing techniques.
+This study makes several important contributions to the field of ADHD diagnosis using EEG data.
+First, it demonstrates the critical role of proper preprocessing (filtering, ASR, and ICA) in ensuring reliable and unbiased results, avoiding the artificially high accuracies that can result from unclean data.
+Additionally, the study introduces a novel segmentation approach, showing that later segments of EEG recordings provide significantly higher classification accuracy, offering new insights into attention fatigue in ADHD subjects.
+Furthermore, the paper identifies key EEG channels (P3 and P4) and critical features such as Kurtosis, Katz fractal dimension, and various power spectrums (Delta, Theta, Alpha), which are most relevant for ADHD classification.
+Remarkably, the study achieves high classification accuracy (up to 86\%) using only three channels, streamlining data collection and reducing computational complexity.
+Finally, by sharing the complete source code, the study emphasizes openness and reproducibility, facilitating further research in this area.